pmhristov/cstrikeCP/README.md

 }
 ```

-## Current configuration of the main server (some of the mods/plugins needs to be updated)
+## Current configuration of the main server

 ```
 * ReHLDS